 Even prior to the crisis, demands in the workplace were accelerating and highlighting the need to be agile.
 This crisis makes the need to be ready even more urgent.
-Organizations that emerge stronger from a crisis do so because of their people and their leader’s ability to engage them in the midst of challenges.
+Organizations that emerge stronger from a crisis do so because of their people and your ability to engage your team in the midst of challenges.

 Change, crisis and challenge trigger the primitive survival instinct of the stress reaction and if not checked, this runaway reaction will inhibit the behaviors that enhance healthy performance and engagement.
 Resilient leaders understand the importance of, first, tuning into their own reactions to avoid promoting fear, panic and misinformation.
 Check out this article on Coping in Crisis.